1‑866‑ARF‑MEOW

 • Immediate treatment is essential if your dog has eaten a product containing xylitol.

 Not entirely sure what xylitol is?
 You’re not alone.
-Few people are familiar with the substance – and even fewer people know that it’s extremely toxic for dogs – despite it being found in countless food, beauty, and toiletry products.
+Few people are familiar with the substance – and even fewer people know it’s incredibly toxic for dogs – despite being found in countless food, beauty, and toiletry products.
+In fact, cases of xylitol poisoning in dogs are on the rise as the substance is used as a sugar substitute in more and more products.

-While xylitol ingestion can be extremely dangerous and sometimes fatal, most dogs recover from xylitol poisoning with quick veterinary attention.
-Stay vigilant and keep your pup safe by learning how to recognize common symptoms and xylitol-containing products.
+While xylitol ingestion can be hazardous and sometimes fatal, most dogs recover from xylitol poisoning with quick veterinary attention.
+Stay vigilant and keep your pup safe by learning to recognize common symptoms and xylitol-containing products.

 If you suspect your dog may have eaten xylitol, immediately contact your veterinarian or the Pet Poison Helpline

 Unfortunately, xylitol is not always included in ingredient lists, making it tricky to identify.
 Beware of anything listed as “sugar alcohol,” “birch sugar,” or “wood sugar,” as these are alternative names for xylitol.
-Also watch out for low-sugar or sugar-free foods and beverages.
-Here are products that may contain xylitol, depending on the brand and variety:
+Also, watch out for low-sugar or sugar-free foods and beverages.

 • Sugarless gum and breath mints